 Why Does Loneliness Often Emerge Around The Holidays?

-Even if the event occurred much earlier in the year, dealing with firsts — the first Thanksgiving without a loved one or the first post-divorce Christmas split up between two different households — can ignite feelings of loneliness.
+Even if the event occurred much earlier in the year, dealing with firsts — the first Thanksgiving without a loved one, the first post-divorce Christmas split up between two different households, or the first New Year’s Eve without a date — can ignite feelings of loneliness.

 Likely confirming something many of us already know, the holidays tend to increase stress levels in 44% percent of women and 31% percent of men.